barnard704344/3D-Printer-Artillery-Switchwire-Conversion/README.md

 ### CanBus
   - BTT U2C USB bridge
   - BTT EBB sb2209 rp2040
-  - BTT Eddy coil i2c
+  - BTT Eddy Duo (Canbus or USB)
-    - i could not get i2c to work through the RP2040, so i used the rpi as a mcu and ran a wire from that.
+    - I had a Eddy coil, so i wired that straight through to the Raspberry pi as the toolhead did not have i2c.
   - MGN 9 Rails for X and Z
     - 450mm
   - MGN 12 Rail for Y